Jose-Albala/UrlReader/README.md

 Proposed Solutions.

-We will use flask forms to validate the URL.
+We will use postman.com to send the GET requests.

 Then will use csv libraries (Sniffer) to check the content if it is CSV  or TSV.